awslabs/aws-crt-python/docs/dev/README.md

 #### Debugging C with VSCode
 Unfortunately, we haven't figured out how to do interactive debugging of the C code.
-Python ultimately builds and links the module together, and it seems to always strip out the debug info.
+Python ultimately builds and links the C module together, and it seems to always strip out the debug info.
 Please update this guide if you know how.
 For now, `printf()` is your best option.

 If you suspect the bug is in the external C code (i.e. [aws-c-http](https://github.com/awslabs/aws-c-http))